larigens/readme-gen/README.md

 ## Guide

-You can find a template README.md inside the `utils` folder where you will find all the items and reasons why you should add them to your file.
+You can find a template README.md inside the `src` folder where you will find all the items and reasons why you should add them to your file.

 ## Questions